Who vs Whom: What’s the Big Deal?

 Using who and whom correctly is the sign of an excellent writer.
-For one, the two are not interchangeable simply because they belong in different cases.
-And while whom may sound like a stuffy word, it actually has its proper place in good present-day grammar.
+For one, the two are not interchangeable simply because they belong in different cases, and while whom may sound like a stuffy word, it actually has its proper place in good present-day grammar.

-The Quick Answer
+TL;DR: The Quick Answer

 - Who refers to the subject of a clause or sentence.

-- Whom refers to the object.
+- Whom refers to the object of a clause or sentence.

 Using Who